-Beginning piano lessons at the age of five, she later studied the double bass under the late Ida Carroll OBE, Principal of the former Northern School of Music, Manchester.
-Lydia was educated at Altrincham County Grammar School for Girls – where a contemporary pupil was the concert pianist Penelope Roskell – and went on to read music at Royal Holloway London University.
-She then spent several years studying, teaching (at Adult Education Centres) and performing Greek and Middle Eastern dancing, the rhythmic and melodic features of which permeate her creative writing.
+Beginning piano lessons at the age of five and later studying the double bass under the late Ida Carroll OBE, Lydia was educated at Altrincham Grammar School for Girls and went on to read music at Royal Holloway University of London.
+She then spent several years studying and teaching Greek and Middle Eastern dancing, the rhythmic and melodic features of which permeate her creative writing.
 This is evidenced in a number of her works, most notably the Arabian Rhapsody Suite – “its rhythms and phrasing evoked the exotic sounds of Marrakesh” (Eastern Daily Press).
-In the summer of 1985, Lydia made brief appearances on TV as a dancer (as well as a comedy related appearance) on LWT’s “The Six O’Clock Show”.

-In early August 2015 Lydia completed an album of sacred/liturgical choral works – entitled Cantica Sacra – made up of Spectre of the Maiden Scorned (concert Requiem Mass), Cantica Sacra (liturgical song cycle), Kontakia (Lenten hymns)and Theotokia (Marian hymns).
-This album was recorded the following month at St Jude-on-the-Hill, London by the Alumni of the Choir of Clare College Cambridge under the directorship of Graham Ross and was released under the Divine Art label in May 2016.
+In August 2015 Lydia completed an album of sacred/liturgical choral works – entitled Cantica Sacra – made up of Spectre of the Maiden Scorned (concert Requiem Mass), Cantica Sacra (liturgical song cycle), Kontakia (Lenten hymns)and Theotokia (Marian hymns).
+The liturgical song cycle Cantica Sacra was premiered in February 2014 by the Choir of Gonville & Caius College Cambridge under Dr Geoffrey Webber.
+The album was recorded by the Alumni of the Choir of Clare College Cambridge under Graham Ross and was released under the Divine Art label in May 2016.
 This “highly recommended disc” (Music for Several Instruments) has been critically acclaimed – “Lydia Kakabadse is a phenomenon and a virtual reincarnation of an early music master” (Gapplegate Classical Modern Music).

-A new album of Lydia’s chamber works – entitled Concertato – was recorded at St. Paul’s Church, New Southgate, London on 27th – 29th June 2016 by the chamber ensemble sound collective together with Jess Dandy (mezzo soprano) and was released by Divine Art on 17th February 2017.
-The album is made up of string quartets (The Coachman’s Terror, Dance Sketches, Cantus Planus and Recitativo Arioso + Variations), a duet for cello and double bass (Concertato) and two songs for mezzo-soprano and string quartet (Spellbound and Eldorado).
+A recent album of Lydia’s chamber works – entitled Concertato – was recorded in 2016 by the chamber ensemble sound collective and was released by Divine Art in February 2017.
+“This most enjoyable disc of music” (Fanfare) is made up of string quartets (The Coachman’s Terror, Dance Sketches, Cantus Planus and Recitativo Arioso + Variations), a duet for cello and double bass (Concertato) and two songs for mezzo-soprano and string quartet (Spellbound and Eldorado).